Services to Help Grandparents Raising Grandchildren in Georgia

 Rearing children is a difficult task, but it becomes even more complicated for grandparents to raise their grandchildren while entering their 60’s and facing retirement and possibly the development of advanced-age medical conditions or disabilities.
 That is why Georgia state agencies provide services to help grandparents and other nonparent custodians cope with their new parental roles and find the resources needed to care for kids.

-If you are a grandparent considering raising your grandchild, or you currently have custody, contact a Georgia personal injury attorney to discuss your legal rights and options for custody, adoption, child support and other possible services to help with supporting and rearing children.
+If you are a grandparent considering raising your grandchild, or you currently have custody, contact a Georgia family law attorney to discuss your legal rights and options for custody, adoption, child support and other possible services to help with supporting and rearing children.